simora-uk/ripari/packages/@simora/ripari/README.md

 You can sponsor or fund the project via [Open collective](https://opencollective.com/ripari) or [GitHub sponsors](https://github.com/sponsors/simora)

-Biome offers a simple sponsorship program that allows companies to get visibility and recognition among various developers.
+Ripari offers a simple sponsorship program that allows companies to get visibility and recognition among various developers.

 ### Issue funding